Professor of English, WGS Director

 - Coordinated gathering of Women Leaders in the Mennonite church, co-planning with Joanna Shenk, Mennonite Church USA.
 November 2010

 Beth Martin Birky has been teaching English and Women’s Studies at Goshen College since 1993.
 Following graduation from Goshen College in 1983, Dr. Birky taught high school English at Christopher Mennonite High School in Lansdale, PA, until 1984.
 She went on to study Eighteenth-century British fiction, receiving her MA from Arizona State University and her Ph.D. from Loyola University Chicago.
 Her Masters thesis was editing several chapters of Tobias Smollett’s Roderick Random for her thesis director, OM Brack, Jr.’s, editing work on that novel.
-Her dissertation under Dr. Thomas Kaminski is titled, “Penitents or Prostitutes?
+Her dissertation, directed by Dr. Thomas Kaminski, is titled, “Penitents or Prostitutes?
 Narratives of Fallen Women in Eighteenth-century English Fiction.”

 During her time at Goshen College, Dr. Birky has chaired the English department (2001-2006, 2008-2012) and directed the Women’s Studies (later the Women’s and Gender Studies) program (2001-2006, 2007-present).
 Dr. Birky has also held a variety of administrative positions: Writing Center Director (1996-2001), Summer Housing Coordinator (1998-2000), General Education director (1999-2003), Humanities division Co-Chair to Academic Affairs (2003-2006, 2009-2011), Faculty Chair (2005-2006), and Interim Associate Academic Dean (Spring 2007).

 Dr. Birky also has program review experience, serving as an External Consultant for Indiana Wesleyan University English department, Marian, Indiana (October 2013); Whitworth University Women’s Studies program, Spokane, WA (April 2012); and for Northwestern College English Department self-study, Orange City, IA (February 2006).
 She was also a member of Goshen College’s NCA (North Central Accreditation) Committee (2002-2005) and served on the campus General Education committee (1999-2003) and revision task force (2010-2012).

 Dr. Birky has also serves on the Mennonite Women USA board as the Editorial representative.
-As such, she works closely with editor Claire DeBerg on the organization’s publication, Timbrel, and their Bible Study Guide series.
-She has worked closely with Sister Care coordinators Rhoda Charles and Carolyn Heggen on adapting Mennonite Women’s Sister Care program for college-aged women.
+As such, she works closely with editor of the organization’s publication, Timbrel, and their Bible Study Guide series.
+She has also worked with Sister Care coordinators Rhoda Charles and Carolyn Heggen on adapting Mennonite Women’s Sister Care program for college-aged women.
 She hosted the first pilot at Goshen College in April 2015 and a follow-up workshop October 9-10, 2015.